Florida finally takes cruise passengers, some on stretchers

 It was unclear when the bodies of four passengers who died on the Zaandam would be removed from the ship, which set sail on March 7, the day before the State Department warned people against cruising during the pandemic, and was thereafter barred from South American ports.

-Broward County’s agreement calls for the hundreds of crew members to remain on the dozens of cruise ships that are either docked or waiting just off Florida’s shores, and for cruise lines to be prepared to treat all but the most serious cases on board to avoid adding more stress to Florida’s health care system.
+The U.S. Coast Guard has directed that hundreds of crew members should remain on the dozens of cruise ships that are either docked or waiting just off Florida’s shores, and that cruise lines should be prepared to treat all but the most serious cases on board to avoid adding more stress to Florida’s health care system.

 Already, crew members are getting sicker.
 One has died on the Celebrity Infinity and two others were medically evacuated from the Oasis of the Seas, according to an email Friday from their company, the Miami-based Royal Caribbean cruise line.
 The Infinity is waiting off Florida’s west coast, and the Oasis of the Seas is positioned off Broward County’s shores.